Edit

 Overview

-The EMCF provides advanced expertise in cellular electron microscopy: from sample preparation to image analysis and for a large variety of biological samples ranging from bacterial cells to small multicellular organisms.
-Our main focus is on ultrastructural analysis in 2D and 3D and in correlative light and electron microscopy (CLEM).
+The EMCF provides advanced expertise in cellular electron microscopy (EM): from sample preparation to image analysis and for a large variety of biological samples ranging from bacterial cells to (small) multicellular organisms.
+Our main focus is on ultrastructural analysis in 2D and 3D, immuno-EM and correlative multimodal imaging, combining EM with light microscopy (CLEM), and X-ray microscopy (CXEM) or both (CLXEM).
 Our staff can help you define optimal experimental conditions for your project.

-Together with the Ephrussi, Jechlinger, Leptin and Mahamid groups we have developed high-precision targeting methods for volume electron microscopy (Ronchi et al., 2021).
+We are also involved in method development, which is heavily connected to our collaborations with groups here at the EMBL.
+An example of this is the development of a high-precision targeting methods for volume electron microscopy, together with the Ephrussi, Jechlinger, Leptin and Mahamid groups (Ronchi et al., 2021).
 The strategy relies on fluorescence preservation during sample preparation and targeted trimming guided by confocal maps of the fluorescence signal in the resin block.
 Laser branding is used to create landmarks on the block surface to position the FIB-SEM acquisition.
-Click here to see the video of the full workflow.

 Fluorescent molecules can be preserved within in many different specimens and targeted in the FIBSEM.
 Each row displays a confocal image with its corresponding FIBSEM image to the right of it.
 The far right panels show details of the structure of the organelles within the sample.
 Adapted from Ronchi et al., 2021.